Supervised Classification

 -

 Once the dataset have been mixed up, the first validation method presented (called hold out) consists in splitting the data into two subsets, one for training the model (the training set) and one for its validation (the validation set).
 Once the initial dataset has been split, the model is trained using only the training set.
 Then we can check that the model is good at inferring new data by comparing the targets and the predictions on the validation set.
 If the validation error is low, we can assert with better confidence that the model is reliable and able to generalize to new data.
-Generally speaking, we use $60$ to $80\%$ of the data for training and the rest for validation.
+Generally speaking, we use

 -